christopherrons/herron-common-api/README.md

 # Herron Common Api

-This code base is used as an api for applications with the `Herron Exchange` ecosystem.
+This code base is used as a common api/model and common implementation package for applications with the `Herron Exchange` ecosystem.

 ## Table of Content